shubham8622/Resturant-hero-section/readme.md

-# Project 1 - Project 1 - Street Style Hero Section
+# Project 1 Resturant Hero Section

 * This project is a hero section of the resturant website.